Photo by Bradley Shields

 Project area

-Comprising almost 12,000ha in the South Island’s northernmost peninsula, the project area stretches from Farewell Spit south to the Whanganui Inlet, taking in the Kaihoka Scenic Reserve and Pakawau Forest and some private land bordering these areas.
+Comprising almost 12,000ha at the top of the South Island, the project stretches from the tip of Onetahua Farewell Spit to the Whanganui Inlet, including Wharariki Ecosanctuary, Kaihoka Scenic Reserve and Pākawau Forest/Kauhrangi National Park some private land bordering these areas.

 More about the project